yongkun/iombench/README.md

        iobench is a microbenchmark for storage systems or devices such as hard disk and flash SSD.
 It provides the following
        features:
-           - Synchronous IO by O_SYNC and O_DIRECT to try to bypass OS or file system buffer.
-           - Multi-threading to simulate multiple outstanding IOs.
            - Various IO sequences including sequential/random
              reads/writes, and mixed IOs with any R/W ratio.
+           - Multi-threading to simulate multiple outstanding IOs.
+           - Using O_SYNC and O_DIRECT to try to bypass OS or file system buffer.
+Support raw IO on device file.
        It is recommended to tune your devices/systems for prefetching or write-back cache with some tools like hdparm.